-Join us on Thursday, May 11 when we’ll be discussing 2017 All-Iowa Reads Selection Bottomland by Michelle Hoover.
-This book is available at the library in regular print and audio, and on Bridges as an e-book and an e-audiobook.
+Join us on Thursday, November 8, as we discuss Skull Mantra by Eliot Pattison at our November meeting of Bookin’ It at the Drake.
+Skull Mantra is available at the library in regular print.
 Please join us!
 The group is open to the public, and there is no registration required.
-We meet at 7:00 pm in the Story Room at the library, every other month starting in January.
+We meet on the second Thursday at 7:00 pm every other month starting in January.
 For more information, contact Drake Community Library by phone at 641-236-2661 or email@example.com.

 From Kirkus Reviews –